aTerriblySadCat/aterriblysadcat.github.io/reports/uselessdisk/uselessdisk.md

 ![BitcoinWallet](./images/28 - No payments made.
 Though luck bud.png)

 Thankfully though, nobody has lost any money on this little trickster.
-That would’ve been unfortunate, for none of the files are encrypted.
+That would’ve been unfortunate, for none of the files have been encrypted.

 What the malware does is very simple.
-It writes the warning message seen above (plus some leading and trailing bytes) to the boot record on the first physical drive of the system (the disk that holds the MBR, as defined by Windows).
-Thus, when the user boots into the system again they are greeted to this screen instead of their usual Windows environment.
+It writes the warning message seen above (plus some leading and trailing bytes) to the boot record on the first physical drive of the system (a boot record as according to the MBR format).
+Thus, when the user boots into the system again (via the BIOS boot style, not UEFI) they are greeted to this screen instead of their usual Windows environment.

-One of the many things that make this malware so silly is that it does not actually encrypt, delete, or otherwise change any data.
-Aside from the first 512 bytes in the MBR so the system displays the message instead of booting into Windows.
+One of the many things that make this malware so silly is that it does not actually encrypt, delete, or otherwise change any other data.
+It's bluffing.

 Though you may now ask yourself, what exactly does it do?
 And what other things make it so silly?